If you clip bolts outside, here’s some base knowledge you should have about the bolts you are clipping, and what to look for.

 As a climber, you are used to seeing the part of the bolt that is outside of the rock, such that the bolt looks something like this:

-However, to have a better awareness & understanding of the bolts you are clipping and trusting your left to, you should at least be able to name & identify the separate parts you are seeing here: the bolt’s hanger, vs shaft, vs nut.
+However, to have a better awareness & understanding of the bolts you are clipping and trusting your life to, you should at least be able to name & identify the separate parts you are seeing here: the bolt’s hanger, vs shaft, vs nut.

 (For the sake of example, I’m showing a wedge bolt here.
 A wedge bolt is just one type of climbing bolt; not all climbing bolts are wedge bolts.
 But wedge bolts are very common, and fairly simple, so it’s a good place to start.)